Links on Android Authority may earn us a commission. Learn more.

 The Kryo 5xx series is based on the Cortex-A77.
 The first Qualcomm processor to use a Kryo 5xx series CPU was the Snapdragon 865 with the Kryo 585.
 Like the Snapdragon 855 before it, the 865 uses a prime core alongside three other high-performance cores, but all based on the Cortex-A77, with a max clock speed of 2.84 GHz.
 The Snapdragon 865+ is a tweaked version of the Snapdragon 865, also using the Kryo 585 but with the prime core now clocked at 3.1 GHz.
 The Snapdragon 870 is a tweaked, tweaked, version of the Snapdragon 865, a Snapdragon 865++ if you like.
 Based, like its siblings, on the Kryo 585, the prime core in the Snapdragon 870 is clocked at 3.2 GHz.

 There are two types of Kryo 6xx CPUs.
 Those with the Cortex-X1 and those without!
 The Cortex-X1 is designed for high performance.
 As such it is larger, giving more space over to the logic and to caches.
 However, it is designed to be used in conjunction with other cores.
 While a full quad-core or octa-core Cortex-X1 based CPU is possible it is likely that any such processor would be reserved for laptops.
 For mobile, there is just one X1 core.
-The Snapdragon 888, being a flagship processor, uses the Kryo 680 and features three different types of CPU cores, one of which is the Cortex-X1.
-The other two types of core are the Cortex-A78, of which the Snapdragon 888 has three; and the Cortex-A55, of which the Snapdragon 888 has four.
+The Snapdragon 888 and the Snapdragon 888+, use the Kryo 680 and features three different types of CPU cores, one of which is the Cortex-X1.
+The other two types of core are the Cortex-A78, of which the Snapdragon 888/888+ have three; and the Cortex-A55, of which there are four.
 The Cortex-X1 core acts as the primary core in the same kind of 1+3+4 setup as found in the Snapdragon 855 and 865.

 The Kryo 670 is a cut-down version of the Kryo 680 and doesn’t feature the Cortex-X1.
 Instead, there are four Cortex-A78 cores in a 1+3 setup with the prime core is clocked at 2.4 GHz; and four Cortex-A55 cores.
 The Kryo 670 can be found in the Snapdragon 780, an interesting processor that slightly breaks in the mould, in that it brings the latest Arm Cortex CPU designs to the Snapdragon 700 series but not in a 2+6 setup, but rather a full 4+4.